Ayfri/Kore/website/src/jsMain/resources/markdown/doc/helpers/State_Delegates.md

 	}

 	comboValue = 9
-	repeatCount = 2
-	repeatScore(combo, counter = repeats, name = "combo_repeat") {
+  repeat(combo, name = "combo_repeat") { i ->
+    runIf(i equalTo 1) {
+      say("Second iteration")
+    }

     say("Repeat once per score point")
 	}
 }
 ```

 - `runIf(...)` wraps a single `execute if score ... run function ...` call.
 - `runWhile(...)` generates a recursive helper function that reruns itself while the score condition stays true.
-- `repeatScore(...)` is a small `for`-style helper built on top of `runWhile(...)`: by default it decrements the same
+- `repeat(...)` is a small `for`-style helper built on top of `runWhile(...)`: by default it creates an internal
+  counter score with a generated unique name, copies the input score into it, and decrements that internal counter so
-  delegated score, but you can pass `counter = ...` to keep the main score intact and consume another delegated score as
+  the main delegated score stays intact.
+You can still pass `counter = ...` to reuse an existing delegated score as the
-  the loop counter instead.
+  loop counter instead.
+- The lambda parameter (`it`) is itself a `ScoreboardDelegate` for the current iteration index, so you can compare it,
+  pass it to `runIf(...)`, or even delegate it again with `var iteration by it`.

 ## When to use which delegate